chipnbits/flowtrain_stochastic_interpolation/readme.md

 - **Inference:**
 A Jupyter notebook `project/geodata-3d-conditional/inference_demo.ipynb` is provided to demonstrate generating conditional data, loading the saved weights, and running inference with the pretrained model.
 An additional probabilistic analysis using an ensemble of models is also included, making use of compressed data in the `dikes_ptpack.tar.gz` archive.

-An automated python script has also been provided to automatically generate synthetic geology, extract boreholde data, and produce reconstructions:
+An automated python script has also been provided to automatically generate synthetic geology, extract borehold data, and produce reconstructions:

 ```bash
 cd project/geodata-3d-conditional

 python model_inference_experiments.py --n-samples 4 --n-scenarios 1
 ```

+Available flags include:
+- `--device`: Device for inference, e.g., `cuda` or `cpu` (default: `cpu`)
+- `--n-samples`: Number of samples to generate per scenario (default: 1)
+- `--n-scenarios`: Number of different geological scenarios to generate for sample reconstruction (default: 4)
+- `--use-ema`: Use EMA weights for inference (default: True)
+- `--no-display`: Disable displaying images during inference (default: display images)
+- `--checkpoint_path`: Path to custom checkpoint file to override pretrained weights (default: use pretrained weights)

 [![DOI](https://zenodo.org/badge/891713525.svg)](https://doi.org/10.5281/zenodo.16924445)